Solid Tumor Panel – now including microsatellite instability (MSI) analysis

 - Gene targets that are relevant for clinical trial selection

-The Solid Tumor Panel is part of a comprehensive care plan designed to help clinicians optimize treatment selection and planning, identify relevant clinical trials, and provide prognostic information, where available.
-It tests for 99% of guideline-recommended genes, 117 genes included in 800+ clinical trials worldwide, and 9 genes associated with 36 targeted therapies approved by the FDA.
+The Solid Tumor Panel, as part of a comprehensive care plan, is designed to help clinicians optimize treatment selection and planning, identify relevant clinical trials, provide prognostic information (where available), determine treatment options if no effective standard-of-care is available, and efficiently test for actionable mutations when tissue availability is limited.
+It tests for >99% of mutations associated with FDA-approved therapies, standard-of-care treatments, and investigational therapies in clinical trials*.
 To view a full list of the genes that this test screens for, please download the clinical brochure.

-- Preferred 10 unstained slides at 10 μm thickness and one matching H&E stained slide.
-Minimum 5 unstained slides and one matching H&E stained slide
+- Preferred specimen: 9 unstained slides at 10 μm thickness and one matching H&E stained slide.
+A minimum of 5 unstained slides and one matching H&E stained slide is required for testing.
+Optimal volume of >10 mm2 with ≥50% tumor content.
+At least 10% tumor content is required for testing

-- Slides must be labeled with two unique identifiers.
+- All specimens must be labeled with two unique identifiers.
 Slides should also be properly labeled with a block label identity that corresponds with the surgical pathology report

 - Please include a surgical pathology report with the specimen submission